deg4uss3r/postio/README.md

 public_key_store_region = "eu-central-1"
 ```

-On the first run the program will set up the config file for you, including generating the RSA private/public keys.
+On the first run the program will set up the config file for you (or you can ran `postio -x` to setup another config file, including generating the RSA private/public keys.
 You can also generate these on your own:

 ```
 openssl genrsa -des3 -out private.pem 4096